 We understand the needs for powering up personal computing devices, but we also want to ensure the safety of the community of SFU.
 Please allow us to find ways to safely accommodate the lab's needs.

-Each lab has limit number of power circuits, each circuit could handle up to 15A current.
+Each lab has limit number of power circuits, each regular circuit could handle up to 15A current.
 Overload any circuit is dangerous and prohibited.
 Power extension cords are for temporary use only.